An Interview with the Man Behind the Global Drug Survey

 When it comes to weed, you could say the US are the most enlightened.
 Much less mixing with tobacco than anywhere else in the world: 7 percent vs. 80 percent globally.

-That said, I’m surprised there isn’t any mandatory harm reduction advice in the states that have legalised.
-Also, they’re smoking a lot of butane and hash oil in the US – there’s still a lot to learn about that stuff.
+That said, I’m surprised there isn’t any mandatory harm reduction advice in the states that have legalized.
+Also, they’re smoking a lot of butane and hash oil in the US—there’s still a lot to learn about that stuff.

-Your data confirms that vaporisers are on the rise, what do you think about them?
+Your data confirms that vaporizers are on the rise, what do you think about them?

 Why are some people still smoking synthetic pot when we know the real thing is so much safer?